-You can find more information on GOV.UK on further updates that apply to cyclists and other updates.
+You can find more information on GOV.UK on further Highway Code updates that apply to cyclists.

 8. Walking, riding or cycling in a shared space

-In shared spaces like parks, cyclists, riders and people driving horse-drawn vehicles should make sure that they’re considering the safety of pedestrians.
+Cyclists, horse riders and people driving horse-drawn vehicles should make sure they’re considering the safety of pedestrians.

 If you’re cycling, you should: